 Hence, Koalas don’t have much gas left in the tank.
 Knowing that you can’t really blame them for wedging themselves in a crux of two branches and sleeping it off for around 18 hours a day.

-We do visit some locations on our Sunset Wildlife & Winery Adventure (coming soon!) where koalas have been known to…well sleep, but we’d recommend taking a tour with a koala conservation expert like our friends at Echidna Walkabout who take you into The You Yangs to see koalas in the wild.
+We’d recommend taking a tour with a koala conservation expert like our friends at Echidna Walkabout who take you into The You Yangs to see koalas in the wild.
 Or if your heading down The Great Ocean Road, a must do is to book a tour at Wildlife Wonders in The Otways.

 12. Seals Can Surf Whales